Soybean growers who effectively control disease in their crop could harvest significantly more beans.

-Other top yield-robbing concerns include soybean cyst nematode (SCN), white mold (Sclerotinia stem rot), Frogeye Leaf Spot (FLS) and phytophthora root and stem rot (Phytophthora sojae).
+Losses to Sudden Death Syndrome (SDS) can range from 20 percent of a crop to more than 70 percent.
+Other top yield-robbing concerns include soybean cyst nematode (SCN), white mold (Sclerotinia stem rot), frogeye leaf spot (FLS) and phytophthora root and stem rot (Phytophthora sojae).

 SDS: A Stealthy Thief

-In recent years, SDS has been found in most soybean-growing states and is ranked in the top five of yield robbing diseases in soybeans.
+In recent years, SDS has been found in most soybean-growing states and is ranked in the top five of yield-robbing diseases in soybeans.
 The disease, which isn’t easy to detect prior to plant infection, thrives in cool, moist weather conditions.
-Once it infects a field, it can easily reoccur.
+Once SDS infects a field, it can easily reoccur.

 Although SDS infection begins early in the growing season, symptoms are typically not apparent until midsummer.
-As the disease progresses, leaves and pod abortion are common, resulting in fewer pods and seeds.
+As the disease progresses, leaf and pod loss are common, resulting in fewer pods and seeds.
 Affected plants may also produce smaller seeds.
 Late-forming pods may not fill or mature.

 The disease can ravage one area of a field or appear in scattered areas across the field.
 Once SDS has affected a field, successive infections can more severely reduce yield.
 If SCN is also present, SDS impact on yield could be magnified.